How It Works

 Remote Producing via Skype

 Skype provides free (or very low cost) phone calls over the internet and is fully integrated into our studio setup.
 This means that you as the client can listen in and direct the vocalist(s) as required whilst the recording is taking place.
-This works best skype-to-skype (if you have skype installed on your computer) but will also work via your normal telephone.
+This works best skype-to-skype (if you have skype installed on your computer or device) but we can also arrange a skype call to any normal phone number.

-The Skype software is free.
+Skype is free.
 If you want to download it or find out more just visit their website at: http://www.skype.com